Last Supper in Christian art: Key examples

 The Passion of Christ, circa 1485−1490 (Old Saint Peter's Church, Strasbourg).
 John the Evangelist leans across, and Judas Iscariot in yellow carries his thirty pieces of silver in a bag.
-The dwarfish figure below represents the painting's donator.
+The small figure below represents the painting's donator.

 Pietro Perugino's depiction (c.
 1490) in Florence shows Judas sitting separately, and is considered one of Perugino's best pieces.
 It is located in the convent that housed noble Florentine girls.
 Upon its rediscovery, it was initially attributed to Raphael.

 Leonardo da Vinci's depiction (late 1490s) is considered the first work of High Renaissance art due to its high level of harmony.
 Leonardo balanced the varying emotions of the individual apostles when Jesus stated that one of them would betray him, and portrayed the various attributes of anger, surprise and shock.
 It is likely that Leonardo da Vinci was already familiar with Ghirlandaio's Last Supper, as well as that of Castagno, and painted his own Last Supper in a more dramatic form to contrast with the stillness of these works, so that more emotion would be displayed.

 Tintoretto's depiction (1590–1592) at the Basilica di San Giorgio Maggiore in Venice, also depicts the announcement of the betrayal, and includes secondary characters carrying or taking the dishes from the table.